(Updated 22 Oct 2014)

 From 27 March 2014, the following changes came into effect:

 1. If your pension funds from all your schemes total £30,000 or less, you can choose to take them as a lump sum.
 Before the change the limit was £18,000.

 2. You can take up to three personal pension funds of £10,000 or less as a lump sum.
 This includes group personal pensions provided by your employer.
 Before the change, you could only take up to two personal pension funds of up to £2,000 each as a lump sum.

 If you have pension funds of £10,000 or less in an occupational scheme, you may also be able to take these as a lump sum.
 Check with your scheme administrator / employer, as it will depend on their pension scheme rules.

 3. If you have capped income drawdown, the amount of income you can take from your fund each year is going up from 120% of an equivalent annuity to 150% of an equivalent annuity.

 4. If you have flexible drawdown that allows you to take unlimited withdrawals, you now need a guaranteed annual income of at least £12,000 a year from other sources.
 Before the change, you had to have an income of £20,000 a year to do this.

 Your pension company will write to you shortly before your planned retirement date.
 They’ll outline your options and give you an idea of how much retirement income you can expect with an annuity.

 If you’ve heard from your pension company recently, it’s a good idea to get in touch with them to check whether your options have changed.
-Don’t rely on anything you’ve been told before the budget.
-If your pension is with us, call us on 0800 046 8406.
+If your pension is with Aviva, call us on 0800 046 8406.

 How do I know whether I have an occupational or personal pension?